ThomasCarstens/BotDrivestoWaypoint/README.md

 ### Accommodating collaborations
 :ballot_box_with_check: Clarity about areas that will benefit from contributions (see list above.)

+:black_square_button: Github files are setup for any machine that runs Ubuntu 18.04.

 :black_square_button: Run project in virtualenv ((steps to be determined))